 That concentration worked for Pfeiffer, who was untouchable on the Bousquet race hill in the regular season.

 While most of January and February went just fine for the Monument junior, his day on Feb.
 25 at the Wachusett Moun tain Ski Area didn't go quite as well as he'd have liked.
-That was the day the best of the Berkshires gathered in Central Massachusetts for the MIAA Alpine Skiing championships.

 "I think it could have gone better at states," he said.
 "I think at states, I would have liked to have done a little better in both disciplines."